chark1es/cse134b-hw5/readme.md

 -   Added credly links for each certification.
     -   Made it so the title has the link rather than the entire card.
 -   Centered the footer text
+-   Updated the contact form to use `formsubmit.co` as the way to send emails for forms.